William Wardell Award for Public Architecture: Earlier award

 In 1986 Denton Corker Marshall were awarded the William Wilkinson Wardell Medal for One Collins Street.
 The award was defined as 'best building of the last three years'.

 Multiple winners

-ARM Architecture (Ashton Raggatt McDougall) have won the award on five separate occasions: 1996, 2004, 2009, 2015 and 2016.
+ARM Architecture (Ashton Raggatt McDougall) have won the award on five occasions: 1996, 2004, 2009, 2015 and 2016.

 National awards for public architecture

 Winners of this award are eligible for consideration in the annual national Australian Institute of Architects architecture awards for the Sir Zelman Cowen Award for Public Architecture, usually announced in October or November.
 Projects awarded either the Named Award or Architecture Awards in the William Wardell Award can also be considered for the National Award in the same year.
 To 2024 only three projects from Victoria have gone on to win the national named award.

 William Wardell

 The naming of the award recognises English born architect and civil engineer William Wardell (1823–1899).
 Wardell was appointed government architect in Victoria in 1858.
 He designed many important public and eccliastical buildings in Melbourne over a 20-year period.
 After being dismissed by the government Wardell moved to Sydney, extending his career as an influential and important public architect.
 He died in North Sydney in 1899.